 For anyone who wants to live a healthier lifestyle, one way to start is by reducing your sugar intake.
-The vegan date spread Wanna Date can help with this.
+The vegan date spread Wanna Date aimed to help with this.
 Melissa Bartow pitched her business on Shark Tank and struck a deal with Mark Cuban.
-As of 2023, Wanna Date is valued at $2 million.
+However, in October 2024, Wanna Date announced it was winding down operations after seven years.
+Once worth $2 million, Wanna Date’s valuation dropped to $0.

 Melissa Bartow’s Background

-Melissa Bartow grew up in the city of Kennesaw, Georgia.
-After graduating from high school, she immediately moved to New York City for college.
-She attended New York University and graduated with a degree in entrepreneurship.
+Melissa Bartow grew up in Kennesaw, Georgia.
+After graduating from high school, she attended NYU and graduated with a degree in entrepreneurship.

-She started her career as a brand ambassador and magazine photographer.
-Then, later on, she got employed in a health food store, working there for several months before she started her own business.
+Melissa began her career as a brand ambassador and magazine photographer.
+Later on, she worked in a health food store for several months before starting her own business.

 Creating a Healthier Alternative

-While working in a food store, Melissa was disappointed when she discovered that the acai bowls they were serving had more than 15 grams of sugar.
-She thought that acai berries would be enough to produce a natural raw sweetener.
+While working in the food store, Melissa was disappointed when she discovered that the acai bowls they were serving had more than 15 grams of sugar.
+She thought that acai berries could produce a natural raw sweetener.

-She later experimented after envisioning a date-based nut butter.
-That is when Wanna Date’s first batch was created in the founder’s dorm room in 2017.
-It is a vegan-inspired spread that comes in five different flavors.
+Next she experimented with baking a date-based nut butter and created the first batch from her dorm room in 2017.
+The vegan-inspired spread came in five different flavors.

-Wanna Date proved to be a substantial gluten-free alternative to jams and nut butter.
-With only 30 calories per serving, it became an ideal way to soothe a sugar craving without turning to refined sugar.
+Wanna Date proved to be a suitable gluten-free alternative to jams and nut butter.
+With only 30 calories per serving, it became a good way to soothe a sugar craving without turning to refined sugar.

 Pitching Wanna Date on Shark Tank

-On season 11 of Shark Tank, the Wanna Date founder requested $100,000 for 20% equity in her company.
-After giving out her samples, things got a little bit heated.
+In season 11, Bartow requested $100,000 for 20% equity in her company.
+After giving out samples, things got a little bit heated.
+Daymond John pointed out that the lack of market research may affect its revenue.

-Daymond John, who just got back on the show during this time, pointed out that the product’s lack of market research may soon affect its earnings.
 Barbara also didn’t like how her father was giving the entrepreneur money to live in New York.
-After most investors backed out, Mark Cuban stood up and offered to invest $100,000, but for 33%.
+After most investors backed out, Mark Cuban offered to invest $100,000, but for 33%.

-Though Mark isn’t fully vegan, he is a vegetarian, and he believes this product could be profitable in the future.
-He also asked Melissa to add a basic date flavor, a smaller container, and to make it more affordable.
-She agreed, and the deal was confirmed.
+Although Mark is a vegetarian, he believed the product could be profitable in the future.
+Cuban also asked Melissa to add a basic date flavor, a smaller container, and to make it more affordable.
+She agreed, and accepted the offer.

 Making Strides After Shark Tank

-This helped her get into Manhattan’s Whole Foods Market which is no small feat.
-The product range expanded with Date Dough, a dough that you add water to and make delish treats.
-Melissa sells dough products such as birthday cake, chocolate spread, cookie, and pumpkin spread.
+Her efforts helped Wanna Date get into Manhattan’s Whole Foods Market.
+The product range expanded with Date Dough, a dough mix you add water to for making delicious treats.
+The dough products included flavors like birthday cake, chocolate spread, cookie, and pumpkin spread.